devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/Docker.md

 ## The evolution of applications ( VM vs Containers):
  ![preview](../images/d1.png)

 * Docker is an open source containerization platform.
-It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environmen
+It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
 * Docker provides the ability to package and run the application in a loosely isolated environment called a  container.
 * Containerazation:  The procces of making your application run on the docker conatiners.
 * Image : Docker image is a procees of packaging your application.